 If we give him anything less than our self whole and entire, a lifelong commitment to put him first in every time and place, we are giving him Cain’s careless sacrifice Gen 4:5.
 Jeremiah’s vision of two baskets, “Figs, the good figs very good, and the bad figs very bad, so bad that they cannot be eaten,” Jer 24:3 reminds us that God will accept the good fruit, but not the bad.
 St. Paul warns us to keep the New and Eternal Covenant: “Whoever, therefore, eats the bread or drinks the cup of the Lord in an unworthy manner will be guilty of profaning the body and blood of the Lord” 1 Cor 11:27.

-Rabbi Yeshua, knowing our fallen nature, gave us an emergency backup plan, the Sacrament of Penance, and encourages us to use it frequently.
+Rabbi Yeshua, knowing our fallen nature, gave us an emergency backup plan, the Sacrament of Penance and Reconciliation, and encourages us to use it frequently.
 “I will give you the keys of the kingdom of heaven, and whatever you bind on earth shall be bound in heaven, and whatever you loose on earth shall be loosed in heaven” Mt 16:19; 18:18.

 The Exchange of Persons with One Another

 Certainly this requires God’s abiding grace.
 He gave us this grace during our baptism, when we were baptized into his death Rom 6:3–4.
 And it is possible for men.
 American soldiers in combat platoons overseas often say openly that they are a band of brothers, willing to die for one another, and they do.
 We see men jump onto a live grenade, choosing certain death so that nearby soldiers would live.
 Most are known only to God, and sometimes within their band of brothers, as Catholics who live and die for love of one another are known always to God, and sometimes within their families.
 A very few are canonized as saints, and very few soldiers who live and die for one another are added to the rolls of Medal of Honor recipients.
-We Catholics are Rabbi Yeshua‘s soldiers for the Church Militant in the spiritual war, fighting an enemy more tenacious than any soldiers see on the battlefield.
+An even smaller number founded the United States of America on that principle: “Our Lives, our Fortunes, and our sacred Honor.”

 Holy Mother Church’s Communion Rite includes the Rite of Peace, the priest’s fulfillment of Rabbi Yeshua‘s heartfelt prayer that our oneness may be as the Holy Trinity’s oneness Jn 17:11, 22: “Lord Jesus Christ, who said to your Apostles: ‘Peace I leave you, my peace I give you.’
 Look not on our sins, but on the faith of your Church, and graciously grant her peace and unity in accordance with your will.
 Who live and reign for ever and ever.”
 As a sign of our hope for that peace and unity we reply, Amen.

 The calling to like one another is different.
 We are a fallen race, very different from one another.
-Some people are just plain difficult to like, or difficult for a particular person to like.
+Some people are just plain difficult to like.
 St. Thérèse of Lisieux showed us how to gain heaven by loving and liking even disagreeable persons.
 Rabbi Yeshua calls us to love our neighbor’s soul, to wish him well in this life and in the life to come, and do what we can to help him reach heaven, even as we make a prudent judgment that this can best be accomplished at some distance from him.

 In the spiritual war as Rabbi Yeshua’s soldiers we are fighting against Satan’s forces Eph 6:12.
 Every human soul is God’s image and likeness, Gen 1:26–27.
 If we acquiesce in, or worse root for, any human soul’s loss, we had better remember Rabbi Yeshua, “For with the judgment you pronounce you will be judged, and the measure you give will be the measure you get” Mt 7:2.